WildCoastSolutions/UnitTesting/README.md

 ## Example

 Say I am building a StateMachine library and want to test the basic functionality, such as transitioning between states.
-This code is in a library called StateMachine which compiles to a static library StateMachine.lib.
+This code is in a library called StateMachine which compiles to a static library ```StateMachine.lib```.

-I create the project StateMachine.Test in a folder related to StateMachine (sub folder or alongside) and add the StateMachine library as a reference and include UnitTesting.h.
+I create the project ```StateMachine.Test``` in a folder related to StateMachine (sub folder or alongside) and add the StateMachine library as a reference and include ```UnitTesting.h```.
 This project builds an executable that is designed to return 0 if all tests pass, otherwise the number of failures.
 I add this to the solution so it is built on a full rebuild.

-Note that the macro EndTest prints out the results and outputs the required value for you.
+Note that the macro ```EndTest``` prints out the results and outputs the required value for you.

 ```C++
 #include "StateMachine.h"